The winners of the 2021 Myerscough Golden Roses Awards have been unveiled.

 This award recognises the staff member who goes above and beyond to offer a fantastic student experience.
 They’ll be approachable and proactive in offering help and treating students as individuals.

-Highly commended: Emma Blundell (Animal Studies)
+The winner is Emma Blundell (Animal Studies)

 The Myerscough Golden One